thismarioperez/squarespace-project-boilerplate/project_title/README.md

 npm i -g @squarespace/server
 ```

-Once installed, run the server with:
+Once installed, you can run the server with:

 ```
 npm server
 ```

-This starts a Squarespace Server using template files from the **Staging** website located in `/dist/staging/template`.
+This starts a Squarespace Server using template files from the **Development** website.

 Once you've authenticated your connection to Squarespace with your username and password, you'll be able to view your cached website served by the Squarespace Server at: `localhost:9000`.

-Furthermore, you can test your template changes using content from your live site by running:
+Furthermore, you can test your template changes using content from your **Production** site by running:

 ```
-npm run server:live
+npm run server:prod
 ```

 ### Workflow

 This project relies on NPM scripts to build/compile everything.
-Right now there's a NPM task that watches your LESS and JavaScript files and automatically compiles them to folders located in `/src/template`.
-From there, another NPM task copies files in `/src/template` to `/dist/staging/template`.
+The main "watch" task looks for changes in your template files located in the project root, then assembles them in the `build` folder.
+This task will watch for changes in your LESS and JavaScript files and automatically re-compiles them to the appropriated folders located in the `build` folder.
 A Browsersync server is also fired up to proxy everything from `localhost:9000`(the port that the Squarespace Server is serving files to) to `localhost:3000`.
-Any time files are changed in the `/src/` folder, the **Staging** template is rebuilt and Browsersync is reloaded.
-To start up the watch task that compiles styles/scripts and starts a browsersync server, use:
+Any time template files are changed in the root folder, the `build` template is updated and Browsersync is reloaded.
+To start up the watch task that compiles styles/scripts and starts the Squarespace and Browsersync servers, use:

 ```
 npm run watch
 ```

-### Staging
+### Development/Staging

-We have two repos (remotes) where we push the template code base to.
-When doing development, you should be working locally on a branch of the **Origin** of both **Main** and **Staging** repos, or just working locally on your machine.
+We have one repo (remote) where we push the template code base to.
+When doing development, you should be working locally on a branch of **Origin**.

-When updates are ready for live testing, run `npm run build:dev` to build the **Staging** template, then `git merge` your local branch to the **Staging** master branch.
-After that, just `git push` to the Squarespace servers.
-This will put your updates live to `https://PROJECT_TITLE_SLUG-staging.squarespace.com`.
+When updates are ready for live testing, run `npm run deploy` to build the **Development** template.
+This will push your updates live to `https://PROJECT_URL-staging.squarespace.com`.

 ### Production

-After updates have been live tested on Staging, we can work to get these into production by running `npm run build` to build your live template in `/dist/live/template`.
-Then merge your changes to the **Main** master branch, and push to the **Main** remote.
+After updates have been live tested on the development website, we can get our work into production by running `npm run deploy:prod` to push our changes to the live production website located at `https://PROJECT_URL.squarespace.com`.

-This process should be reworked to keep everything in sync with developers on the project.
-Currently we do not have a code review or pull request workflow, but it's probably recommended that we start.

 ##Build Tasks